domdere/chef-repo.g8/docs/GettingStartedForDevelopment.md

 ### Ubuntu

--   You can try your luck with the `aptitude` package `sudo apt-get install virtual-box`
+-   You can try your luck with the `aptitude` package `sudo apt-get install virtualbox`

 ### General